GramAddict/bot/README.md

   --follow-percentage 50
                         follow given percentage of interacted users, 0 by default
-  --unfollow 100        unfollow at most given number of users.
-Only users
+  --follow-limit 50     limit on amount of follows during interaction with
-                        followed by this script will be unfollowed.
+                        each one user's followers, disabled by default --unfollow 100        unfollow at most given number of users.
+Only users followed by this script will be unfollowed.
 The order is from oldest to newest followings